A few years back, my niece brought home from Cambodia a rather strange way of preparing coffee.

 Can I eat yogurt with coffee?

 I immediately thought that the idea was repulsive; I disliked how the cold sour milk and live bacteria in yogurt would wreak havoc on my steaming hot plain black coffee.
-I spurned the idea and quietly set it aside for years.
+I didn’t like the idea and quietly set it aside for years.

 Yesterday, someone asked me if I had tried the Vietnam yogurt-in-coffee.
 It occurred to me that that the concoction- which, according to him is becoming popular in south-east Asia- must be the weird yogurt-coffee idea my niece had brought home from Cambodia.

-I made some researching and I found cool facts about yogurt in coffee:
+I did some researching and I found cool facts about yogurt in coffee:

-1. Yogurt or yoghurt or yoghourt are the same thing.
+- Yogurt or yoghurt or yoghourt are the same things.
 The terms refer to a somewhat sour, edible liquid made of milk that got fermented with the addition of good bacteria.
 Sugar and fruit extracts were added to make its flavor acceptable to different types of palate.

-3. Yogurt has been-reportedly without complications- mixed into salmon, falafel sauce, pisco, gin, vodka, milk shake, smoothie and coffee.
+- Yogurt has been-reportedly without complications- mixed into salmon, falafel sauce, pisco, gin, vodka, milkshake, smoothie, and coffee.

 Coffee and yogurt recipe